melodyyangaws/sql-based-etl/README.md

 # Scenario3: by default, the `datalakebucket` is set to the solution deployment S3 bucket,
 # if you want to use an existing bucket that contains real data, add the parameter to the command line
-# an IAM role will be mapped to the existing S3 bucket for Jupyter Notebook and ETL job access.
+# an IAM role will be mapped to the existing S3 bucket for Jupyter Notebook and ETL jobs.
 # NOTE: the bucket must be in the same region as your infrastructure deployment.

 $ cdk deploy SparkOnEKS --require-approval never -c env=develop --parameters jhubuser=<random_login_name> --parameters datalakebucket=<existing_datalake_bucket>